 In any organization, no matter the size, it is important to understand what your employees are doing, how they are doing it, and why they are doing it.

-Without a system in place to define roles, understand individual strengths and weaknesses, provide feedback, trigger interventions and reward positive behavior, it is much more difficult for managers to effectively lead their employees.
+Without a system in place to define roles, understand individual strengths and weaknesses, provide constructive feedback, trigger interventions and reward positive behavior, it is much more difficult for managers to effectively lead their employees.

 Smart organizations pair their performance management with an incentive management process.
 The two systems have a lot in common, from defining roles and setting goals to reviewing and rewarding employee behavior, and as such, do very well when run simultaneously.
 Using incentive management also means that the all-important ‘reward’ step of performance management is done properly.